Hierarchical structure of the Big Five: Plasticity and stability

-General factor of personality
+General factor of personality (GFP)

 It has been proposed that in addition to two superordinate factors existing "above" the Big Five, that there is a higher order single factor solution.
 Where the two-factor superordinates are referred to as "2nd order" factors.
 This single factor is referred to as a "3rd order" factor, suggesting that it occupies the top of a hierarchy that can be subdivided first into two factors which can themselves be subdivided into the Big Five for a total of three levels.
 Proposed by Janek Musek as a blend of all socially desirable personality dimensions and referred to as "the Big One" or a "general factor of personality", evidence for this third order factor exists across a number of research studies and personality scales.
 Musek argued that the general factor of personality is related to self-esteem, life satisfaction, emotionality (high positive affect and low negative affect vs. low positive and high negative affect), subjective well-being and motivation (high approach and low avoidance motivation vs. low approach and high avoidance motivation).

 A 2014 study of 286 undergraduate students found that "[a] composite GFP and composite measure of social-effectiveness exhibited a strong association and continued to share over 50% of their variance after controlling for socially-desirable responding."

 A 2010 meta-analysis of 144,117 participants found that "GFP has a substantive component as it is related to supervisor-rated job performance."
 Furthermore, they found positive GFP loadings on all Big Five traits except neuroticism.
 A 2022 meta-analysis of personality and intelligence correlations (n = 55,169) found that the GFP correlated r = .06 with general intelligence.

 In a 2008 study using monozygotic and dizygotic twins, genetic evidence was given for a general factor of personality.
 This work has indicated that there may be an underlying genetic component for Musek's blend of all socially desirable personality dimensions.
 Rushton conjectured that this highest-level personality dimension represents human evolutionary development toward "more efficient persons—those who are more level-headed, agreeable, friendly, dependable, and open."